 - Asking your legislators to invest research dollars into improving batteries for renewable energy

-- Convincing your family and friends to sign up for a solar power plan from Chariot Energy
+- Convincing your family and friends to sign up for a solar energy plan from Chariot Energy

 We must make every possible stride to converting our society’s energy profile to completely renewable energy sources if we want to lower our collective carbon footprint, reduce global warming, and defeat climate change.